top of page

 • Mar 18

-• 13 min read
+• 8 min read

 Let me begin with a statement that will likely unsettle some of my colleagues:

-I don’t consider that the recently published guide, "Producing for Opera's New Audiences," is a solution to our field's complex challenges, rather it is a symptom of them.
+I don't consider that the recently published guide, "Producing for Opera's New Audiences," is a solution to our field's complex challenges.
+Rather, it is a symptom of them.
+[1]

 The Numbers We Cannot Ignore

-• 2022: 0.7% of U.S. adults attended opera
+% of U.S. adults attending opera

 In a single decade, opera's reach has fallen by nearly 80%.
 We have lost three out of every four audience members.